Pyrdacor/Ambermoon/AmbermoonTools/AmbermoonReleaseCreator/README.md

 ## Requirements

+You will need a recent version of .NET (dotnet CLI) installed to run the tool.

 For the german release just make sure you update all files inside the folder `Disks\Bugfixing\German`.
 Then run `AmbermoonReleaseCreator.exe German X.X` where X.X is the version number of the release.
 The current files from `Disks\Bugfixing\German` will be used and as a base the most recent previous